Manazo Kobayashi

-Manazo Kobayashi (小林愛三) (born 18 February 1996) is a Japanese kickboxer and Nak Muay.
+Manazo Kobayashi (小林愛三) (born 18 February 1996) is a retired Japanese kickboxer and Nak Muay.
 She is the former RISE and WPMF World Flyweight champion.

 As of May 2021, Combat Press ranks her as the tenth best female kickboxer in the world.

 Biography

 Early career

 Manazo was born in Tokyo on February 2, 1996.
 She practiced volleyball throughout middle school, she discovered kickboxing as she was attending a high school dedicated to sports career.

 Manazo made her professional debut on December 6, 2016.
 She defeated Yuri Kano by unanimous decision at The Battle of Muaythai 10.

 On February 7, 2016 Manazo made waves and gained recognition when she defeated Muay Thai phenom Phetjee Jaa Or.Meekun for her second professional fight.

 Kobayashi's next two fights against Miki Kitamura and Hongkao Mor.Rachaptchonbun went to a decision, after which she notched a victory over Meiji Banpitunluanpitong.
 Her five fight undefeated streak earned her the chance to fight Pokeaw Sor-Por-Lor Udon for the inaugural MuayThaiOpen Flyweight title.
 She won the fight by a first round knockout.

 Kobayashi fought with MuayThaiOpen once more at MuayThaiOpen 38, when she was scheduled to fight Midori Kato.
 She won the fight by unanimous decision.